Paolo Di Vecchia

-Paolo Di Vecchia (born October 29, 1942 in Terracina) is an Italian theoretical physicist who works in the field of elementary particle physics, quantum field theory and string theory.
+Paolo Di Vecchia (born October 29, 1942, in Terracina) is an Italian theoretical physicist who works in the field of elementary particle physics, quantum field theory and string theory.

 Life

 Di Vecchia graduated from the University of Rome with Bruno Touschek in 1966.
-As a post-doctoral researcher he worked at the Nuclear Research Center in Frascati (where a permanent position was offered to him) and spent two years at the Massachusetts Institute of Technology and CERN.
+As a post-doctoral researcher, he worked at the Nuclear Research Center in Frascati (where a permanent position was offered to him) and spent two years at the Massachusetts Institute of Technology and CERN.

 In 1974 he became Assistant Professor at the NORDITA in Copenhagen.
 In 1978 he came back for a year at CERN.
-In 1979 he became professor at the Free University of Berlin and from 1980 to 1986 he taught at the Bergische Universität Wuppertal.
-From 1986 he has been a professor at NORDITA.
+In 1979 he became a professor at the Free University of Berlin and from 1980 to 1986 he taught at the Bergische Universität Wuppertal.
+Since 1986 he has been a professor at NORDITA.
 Since NORDITA moved to Stockholm he spent half of the time there and half of the time at the Niels Bohr Institute in Copenhagen.

+He actively participates to the tea time breaks at the Niels Bohr Institute, organized everyday by Christopher John Pethick at 15.30.